Sienci-Labs/Resources/longmill/advanced/ytsb-lm-inductive-sensors.md

 Unclip the tabs that hold the wires in each drag chain and route the cables from the inductive sensors.
 Ensure that there are no sharp bends or tears in the cables as a failed limit sensor could cause a false alarm and halt the machine during use.

 <ul>
-  <li aria-level="1">Z-axis sensor gets routed through the drag chains on the X and Y rail</li>
+  <li>Z-axis sensor gets routed through the drag chains on the X and Y rail</li>
-  <li aria-level="1">X-axis sensor gets routed through the drag chain on  the Y-axis only</li>
+  <li>X-axis sensor gets routed through the drag chain on  the Y-axis only</li>
-  <li aria-level="1">Y-axis sensor does not need to be routed through a drag chain</li>
+  <li>Y-axis sensor does not need to be routed through a drag chain</li>
 </ul>

 The three cables plug into the three white JST connectors labelled as XLim, YLim, ZLim as shown in the photo below.
 To make sure each of the sensors is plugged into the correct port for its axis, it is recommended to label the cable with tape and marker before routing the cables, or plug-in each cable as they are routed through the machine individually.